-Welcome to the first posting of the ND Women's Basketball Recruiting Update, which will focos on the team's efforts to find, get to know and land prospects.
-The focus will be on the Class of 2020, but will also examine players who graduate in 2021 and, in some instance, 2022.
+Welcome to the March Madness posting of the ND Women's Basketball Recruiting Update.
+This will focus on the team's efforts to get to know and land prospects in the Class of 2020, but will also examine players who graduate from high school in 2021 and, in some instances, 2022.

-This update is done in long-form.
-For those who prefer this kind of information graphically, there's Baba Ghanouj’s chart, for which I've attached a link.
-You can print this out and use while reading along.
+This update is prepared in long-form.
+For those who prefer this information graphically, there's Baba Ghanouj’s chart, which is attached a link.
+You can (also) print this out and use while reading along.
 Scroll down and see below in the HTTP Link area.

 For those new to the Bench and/or the update, our intents:

-- this update is just that; a document that is brought up to speed, altered, added to, etc.
+- This update is brought up to speed, altered, etc. To do that ...

-- To do that, we rely on input from Benchers, publications, blogs and outside information -- even posters from other sites.
+- We rely on input from Benchers, publications, blogs and outside information; even posters from other sites.
 We try to verify claims, so it does not become a rumor board (pictures help).
-However, we're game for gleaning information from all sorts of media down to "I saw this coach/player at this game...."
+However, we're open to gleaning information from various media down to "I saw this coach/player at this game...."

-- We try to include up-to-date ratings of Prospects Nation and Hoopgurlz.
+- We try to include up-to-date ratings of Hoopgurlz and Prospects Nation.
 If I'm off, just drop a note that I've missed an HG or PN redo.

 WHAT RECRUITING PERIOD IS THE NCAA IN?
 WHAT CAN COACHES DO?